ibm-cloud-docs/cloud-object-storage/encryption/kp.md

 ### Deleting keys and cryptographic erasure
 {: #kp-cryptoerasure}

+It isn't possible to delete a root key associated with a bucket that has a [retention policy](/docs/cloud-object-storage/basics?topic=cloud-object-storage-immutable) in place.
+The bucket must be first emptied and destroyed before the root key can be deleted.
+{:important}

 Cryptographic erasure (or crypto-shredding) is a method of rendering encrypted data  unreadable by [deleting the encryption keys](/docs/key-protect?topic=key-protect-security-and-compliance#data-deletion) rather than the data itself.
 When a [root key is deleted in Key Protect](/docs/key-protect?topic=key-protect-delete-keys), it will affect all objects in any buckets created using that root key, effectively "shredding" the data and preventing any further reading or writing to the buckets.
 This process is not instantaneous, but occurs within approximatedly 90 seconds after the key is deleted.

 Although objects in a crypto-shredded bucket can not be read, and new object can not be written, existing objects will continue to consume storage until they are deleted by a user.